Amr-Hegazy1/nanoGPT/README.md

 ## Logging

 This repository supports logging to both [Weights & Biases](https://wandb.ai/) and [TensorBoard](https://www.tensorflow.org/tensorboard) for monitoring and comparing experiments.
+In addition to the loss, the perplexity is also logged to Weights & Biases.

 -   **Weights & Biases:** Enable by adding the `--wandb_log=True` flag to your `train.py` command.
 You can also specify a project and run name with `--wandb_project` and `--wandb_run_name`.
 -   **TensorBoard:** Enable by adding the `--tensorboard_log=True` flag.
 The TensorBoard logs will be saved in the `out_dir`.
 You can view them by running `tensorboard --logdir out_dir` (replace `out_dir` with your output directory).